Inside: Fun and Festive Monster Games for Kids, like Monster Pinatas!

 To make the monster sidewalk bombs we cleaned out our eggs by poking a decent size hole in the bottom and letting the insides drain out.
 We painted them bright colors and glued on candy eyes.
 Then using a paper as our funnel we filled each egg 2/3 of the way up with baby powder.
 Once the eggs were filled, each was sealed by gluing a small piece of tissue paper to the opening.

 The powder bombs will explode on contact and the kids had a blast tossing theirs at the pavement, at the trees, and of course, at me.

-To continue the festive monster fun, we created monster pinatas – which looked quite a bit like the Fraggles from Fraggle Rock – love that!
+This monster games for kids looked quite a bit like the Fraggles from Fraggle Rock – love that!
 The pinatas were a blast and combined the fun and spook of the season perfectly.
 Plus, the explosion of treats was a very popular moment during The Festive Monster Games.

 Fill the balloon base with candy and leave one yarn string sticking out.
 Close the base by gluing 3-4 layers of tissue paper in place.
 Then glue the entire balloon base underneath the yarn hair, with the bottom sticking out.
 Fix the eye on the front and hang your monster pinata with string from the ceiling.
 Kids can hit the balloon base, or simply pull on the yarn piece hanging out for a shower of treats.

 The kids were pleased with their costumes and we had quite the afternoon of fun and monster games.
 ‘Tis the season for festive fun and whimsy.

 Check out these fun Halloween yard decorations to make with the kids!
 They are sure to have a great time!